mariadb-corporation/mariadb-connector-nodejs/README.md

 ## `destroy()`

-Immediately close the connection. current executing query will be stopped.
-Server will log this as an unexpected socket close.
+Immediately close the connection.
+If there is a running query, it will be interrupted, and database will log this as an unexpected socket close.

 Example :
 ```javascript